AbhijitMishra10/ShoppyGlobal/README.md

 - 🧭 **Client-side Routing** with React Router
 - 🌐 **Real Data** from [DummyJSON API](https://dummyjson.com/)
 - 💡 **Responsive and Clean UI**

+🔐 User Authentication with JWT

+📦 MongoDB Models for users, products, and carts

+📡 API Routes for auth, products, and cart management

 ---